Neoyx/Wildfire-Detection/README.md

 ### Wildfire Detection

-This project is meant to detect wildfires on a given satellite image.
+This product is meant to detect wildfires on a given satellite image.
 We used images of the satellite Sentinel L2A, which already filters out particles from the atmosphere and provides a "bottom-of-atmosphere" view.
 This improves the detection of the fire.
 To use our product, you first have to download an image from Copernicus (https://browser.dataspace.copernicus.eu) on which you want to detect wildfires.
 It's important to only download images from Sentinel L2A.
 The lower the cloud index is, the better is the result of the detection.